-1. Americans: The #1 Consumers of Child Porn
+1. Americans: Top Consumers of Child Porn

+In fact, Americans are some of the top consumers AND producers of child pornography.
 The internet has created a world for sex traffickers that enables them to bring their business to any screen across the world, regardless of their physical location.
 The internet is the number one platform for customers to buy and sell sex with children in the United States.

 The word “teen” has been in the top ten searched words on PornHub for over five years.
 This is a big issue because child pornography is illegal.

 According to the United States Department of Justice, “Federal law defines child pornography as any visual depiction of sexually explicit conduct involving a minor (persons less than 18 years old).”
-It is against federal law to produce, distribute, import, receive, or possess any image of child pornography.
+It is against federal law to produce, distribute, import, receive or possess any image of child pornography.

 Yet, it is still a horror that hundreds of thousands of American children face every year.
 It is a horror that millions of children worldwide face every year.

 The U.S. is considered to be a “sending” country – meaning traveling child sex offenders seek out children to exploit, especially in Latin America and the Caribbean.

 In the early days of O.U.R., Tim Ballard heard about a particular beach in Colombia.
 The word on the street was that if you sat on the beach long enough, child traffickers would approach you and offer to sell you children.
 He quickly learned the rumor was true.
 It worked especially well because he was American – child traffickers are used to selling children to visiting Americans.